antoniablair/pyladies_scraping_workshop/imdb_exercise_2.md

         writer.writerow([[film['title'], film['summary'], film['rating']])
 ```

-Can you update our file above so that it does the following:
+Can you update our `imdb_scraper.py` file above so that it does the following:

 - Returns a dictionary of film stats each time we run `get_film_stats`, then adds those film_stats to a list
-- Gets the stats from more than one URL (Don't forget: use `time.delay(5)` to space out your requests)
+- Gets the stats from more than one URL (Don't forget: `import time` and use `time.delay(5)` to space out your requests)
-- Writes to a csv once we are done with all of the URLs
+- Writes to a csv once it is done with all of the URLs